 ✅ What types of materials can you upload?

-The short answer is: pretty much everything that could be useful or inspiring for others.
+Anything that could be useful or inspiring for others.
+For example:

 - Revised and annotated lecture notes